 The recommended commitment is 20-25 hours per week of clinical experience to accumulate the 400 supervised hours per cohort (400 hours per 4 months).

 Approximately 8 hours per month will be spent directly in activities associated with the supervision program.

 The amount of hours spent in clinical practice will vary from individual to individual based on ability to accumulate clinical hours outside of the program.

 There is a slow track available for nutrition professionals that aren't able to accumulate 20+ hours of clinical work per week.

 The IFNS program is broken down into several "hour options" 200/400/800/1000.
-You can apply for the amount of hours you require (see fee structure for payment details).
+You can apply for the amount of hours you require.
 You will stay on with the IFNS program until you have completed the amount of hours you have signed up for. i.e. if you signed up for the 400 hour cohort, you will remain in the program until you have fulfilled that requirement.
 This timeline will vary from participant to participant based on the amount of hours you are accumulating outside of direct supervision.

 This program is perfectly suited for self-sufficient nutritionists that have opportunities to gain hours on their own time (via private practice, corporate wellness, teaching opportunities, or other CNS approved activities)

 NEW!
 If you are interested in IFNS but are not yet seeing private clients read about our Monthly Shadowing program

 How Does It Work?